hashinisenaratne/Leg-Bouncing-And-Everyday-Activity-Dataset/README.md

 		- feet tapping to music

 	•	Leg bouncings
 		- lower leg swinging (fast repetitive movement of the heel of one leg that is on the knee of the other leg),
-		- upper leg swinging (fast repetitive movement of both thighs in left and right directions while feet are constantly touching the ground)
+		- upper leg swinging (fast repetitive movement of both thighs in left and right directions, while feet are on the ground)
-		- jiggling (i.e., fast repetitive swings of the lower leg in which thigh is crossed over the other thigh),
+		- jiggling (fast repetitive swings of the lower leg in which thigh is crossed over the other thigh),
 		- fast repetitive toe tapping
 		- fast repetitive heel tapping.